The Subcommittee Mandate

 Through religious imagination, one can visualize angels gazing constantly at the source of adoration then whispering God’s intentions in the ears of children.
 Pray that we are not the static that interferes with such holy conversations.

-This June, the Secretariat of Cultural Diversity convened a national Intercultural Encounter (Journeying Together) to improve the Church’s ministries for and with youth and young adults, especially with underrepresented cultural groups.
+June 2022, the Secretariat of Cultural Diversity convened a national Intercultural Encounter (Journeying Together) to improve the Church’s ministries for and with youth and young adults, especially with underrepresented cultural groups.
 Nearly 400 young adults, ministry leaders, bishops and USCCB staff working with all cultural families involved in these ministries gathered in Chicago.
 Hailing from as far as Alaska and Hawaii they represented 6 cultural families – Black/African American (BAA), Asian and Pacific Island (APIA), Hispanic/Latino (HA), Native American/Indigenous (NA) and European American (EA).
 Now the work continues in earnest because business as usual just won’t cut it.
 We strive to improve methods of communication, processes for engagement and program efforts.

 I was struck by the confident faith in and love for the Church these young adults exhibited as well as their interest and close attention in listening to the stories of pain and joy of others not of their racial or ethnic tradition.
 This was the workings of Church not seen often where we live and worship.
 So, we had something unique and inspirational to provide for this generation of young Catholics who are already demonstrating themselves disciples.
 Would that we can hold on to this wherever we live and move and have influence!